DataDog/hiring-engineers/answers.md

 Setup the Environment (Vagrant):

 To setup Vagrant I utilized their 'Getting Started' tutorial.
-My intial steps were to intall Vagrant 2.1.1 for macOS and then to install VirtualBox, an open-source tool that supports the creation and management of guest virtual machines.
+My initial steps were to install Vagrant 2.1.1 for macOS and then to install VirtualBox, an open-source tool that supports the creation and management of guest virtual machines.

 After installing I created a directory for the Datadog assignment.
-In the directory I ran the 'vagrant init hashicorp/precise64' command which placed a Vagrantfile into the directory and also downloaded a box from the Vagrant Cloud box catalog which was installed globally.
+In the directory I ran the 'vagrant init hashicorp/precise64' command which placed a Vagrantfile into the directory and also downloaded / installed a box globally from the Vagrant Cloud box catalog.

-At this point, from the directory I was able to boot up the machine and SSH into it using the 'vagrant ssh' command.
-The VM was not running the most up to date version of Ubuntu, so I upgraded as recommended in the Datadog assignment's README.md file.
+From the directory I was now able to boot up the machine and SSH into it using the 'vagrant ssh' command.
+Initially the VM was not running the most up to date version of Ubuntu so I upgraded it as recommended in the Datadog assignment's README.md file.

-I then created an account on datadoghq.com and utilized the 'getting started: Install Agent' guide for ubuntu to intall the Datadog agent on to the virtual machine.
+I then created an account on datadoghq.com and utilized the 'getting started: Install Agent' guide for ubuntu in order to install the Datadog agent on to the VM.

 Collecting Metrics: